-Train parents in the following areas to help support the implementation of the School Improvement Plan: Accessing and utilizing Parental Viewer in the electronic grade book Pinnacle, the school webpage, accessing; What your child should know; website, and workshops on facilitating strategies for reading, writing, mathematics and science FCAT with their child.
+Train parents in the following areas to help support the implementation of the School Improvement Plan: Accessing and utilizing the Parent Portal, the electronic grade book, and the school webpage.
+Accessing What your child should know website.
+Providing workshops on facilitating strategies for reading, writing, mathematics and science FCAT with their child.

-This objective will be evaluated utilizing the results of the number of parents signing in during school activities for the 2007 school year, as compared to the parent-in logs (840 signatures) from the 2006 school year.
+This objective will be evaluated utilizing the results of the number of parents signing in during school activities for the 2008 school year, as compared to the parent-in logs (910 signatures) from the 2007 school year.